numoonchld/numoonchld.github.io/_posts/2019-01-21-heroku-environment-pipeline.md

     heroku create tulpa-gen

-the current branch of the local repository can be deployed as a *heroku* app. a *heroku* app has two main components, a remote repository and a deployment URL. the remote repository is the code for the app to be served at the deployment URL
+the `master` branch of the local repository is now deployed as a *heroku* app.

+a *heroku* app has two main components, a remote repository and a deployment URL. the remote repository is the code for the app to be served at the deployment URL

 in the process of creating a heroku app, the CLI shows the *heroku* app deployment URL along with a corresponding git *remote* URL, which is added as a new *remote* to the local app repository - verify: